-We have a crisis of housing affordability - housing costs are the single largest squeeze on residents of Manassas and Prince William County.
-Lee supports a wide variety of policies to lower the cost of housing, including cooperative ownership and a public option for housing.
+We have a crisis of housing affordability - housing costs are the single largest squeeze on residents of Northern Virginia, and Richmond and Hampton Roads lead the nation in eviction rates.
+Lee supports a wide variety of policies to lower the cost of housing, including cracking down on negligent landlords, expanding both personal and cooperative home ownership, and a public option for housing.

 Lee was partially inspired to run for office after a horrific experience with the Commonwealth’s worker compensation program.
 He will continue to fight for paid family leave and sick days, a minimum wage of at least $15/hr. indexed to inflation, and workers compensation reform.
 In 2019, Lee introduced HB 1806 to repeal the anti-union freeloader law (aka, “right to work”), and he’ll continue to fight for repeal until it gets done.